ericpko/ericpko-site/src/content/about/about.md

 You can leave this empty if you don't want to show any content.
 -->

-Hi, I'm Eric Koehli — a Computer Science graduate from the University of Toronto interested in web development and computer graphics.
+Hi, I'm Eric — a Computer Science graduate from the University of Toronto interested in web development and computer graphics.

 I enjoy building with Rust and Zig, and I'm currently working on Clubhouse, my latest project.
 This site is where I share what I'm learning and building.